raphaelletseng/raphaelle.github.io/_posts/2019-10-05-Getting_to_know_matplotlib_and_python_docx.md

 ax.set_yticks(y_pos)
 ax.set_yticklabels(titles)

-# this line adds labels to the ends of the graph
 for i, v in enumerate(result):
     ax.text(v + 1, i, str(v) + str('%'), color = 'black', fontweight = 'bold')

 plt.savefig('EI.png',  bbox_inches='tight')
 ```
+NumPy is the numerical mathematics extension of matplotlib.
+ax.barh() is the line that edits the colour, look and overall aesthetic of the bars.
+The forloop serves to add labels to the end of the bars that indicate their values.
 I wanted to save the graphs to be able to use them in my word doc later.
-I found that if I didn't
-add 'bbox_inches='tight', my saved png would be cropped and I would lose some information.
+I found that if I didn't add 'bbox_inches='tight', my saved png would be cropped and I would lose some information.

 ![Bar chart](/assets/img/Bar Chart eg.PNG)